M4XPRD/frontend-project-lvl1/README.md

 #This first command just welcomes you
 $ brain-games

-#Those 5 commands start the actual games
+#These 5 commands start the actual games
 $ brain-calc

 $ brain-progression